Saturday, October 20, 2007

 Sparring Practice at Home

-(July 2014 update) In 2013, after several years of recurring back spasms, I sadly retired from the dojo and kickboxing.
+July 2014 update In 2013, after several years of recurring back spasms, I sadly retired from the dojo and kickboxing.
 The doctors told me that my right hip was the source of the problem.
-Since it has limited movement (no cartillage, an oval shape, and bone spurs), my side and round house kicks were contorting my back in ways that were creating both short-term and long-term problems.
+Since it has limited movement (no cartilage, an oval shape, and bone spurs), my side and round house kicks were contorting my back in ways that were creating both short-term and long-term problems.
 So after 2-3 years of a repeating cycle of back spams, time off, and then restarts, I've put my gi away and have had a void in my life ever since.
 I'm looking to find a sports outlet that includes all the sense of community and the social life that the dojo provided me for almost a decade.
 I've tried running tris, joining gyms, and I'm now getting interested in boxing for which I have high hopes.

 My dojo (Lavallee's National Training Center) changed dramatically in 2012 which I touch on here.

 What else should I tell you?
 I've lived for over nearly a decade in South Florida (since 1998).
-Before here, I've lived on three continents and four countries (7 years in the UK, 2 years in France, 2 years in Cameroon, and the rest Stateside) and I recently got engaged (Thanksgiving 2007) got married in the end of 2008.
-I feel that I'm very lucky.VERY lucky.
+Before here, I've lived on three continents and four countries (7 years in the UK, 2 years in France, 2 years in Cameroon, and the rest Stateside) and I got married in the end of 2008.
+I feel that I'm very lucky.

 John Edelson aka a Black Belt at 50, getting ready for class